i-ape/Python-C--sync/README.md

  on the other branches of this repo there are some options for different use cases with other methods.

 method:
-python sync.py /path/to/source /path/to/replica 60 /path/to/logfile.txt
+python sync.py /path/to/source /path/to/replica numOfSecToSync /path/to/logfile.txt

 a program that synchronizes two folders: source and